Protecting a wallet

 All devices can support the PIN-based approach, which makes it more accessible.
 A PIN can also be used to encrypt data within a wallet, making any locally stored information on the device inaccessible.
 Additionally, some users prefer this type of security measure because they use the same or similar PINs on multiple applications/devices, making it easy to remember.

 However, users with poor security practices might create easy-to-guess PINs (such as 1234), which would provide a false sense of security.
 This design also relies on users to remember their PIN correctly.

-Within your product upon PIN creation, tell your users what a good, secure PIN is (i.e. not their birthday).
-Recommend against (or even make it impossible) to create a PIN such as 1234, 1111, etc.
+During PIN creation, tell your users what a good, secure PIN is (e.g. not their birthday).
+Recommend against (or even make it impossible) to create a PIN such as 1234 or 1111.

 Hiding Sensitive Information #

 Imagine this scenario.
-Your user is in a public place, and they need to make a payment using their bitcoin wallet.
-They open your wallet on their phone, but they don’t feel comfortable having their address and balance information clearly visible to strangers who may be looking over their shoulder, persons lurking or video surveillance.
-Hence by giving users the ability to hide sensitive information in their wallet if desired, they gain an added sense of physical privacy and security when using the app in public.
+The user is in a public place, and they need to make a payment using their bitcoin wallet.
+They open the wallet on their phone, but they don’t feel comfortable having their address and balance information clearly visible to strangers who may be looking over their shoulder, persons lurking, or video surveillance.
+Hence by giving users the ability to hide sensitive information in their wallet, but only when desired, they gain an added sense of physical privacy and security when using the app in public.

 Sensitive information in wallet applications include the wallet balance, addresses, private keys and previous transactions information.

 - Wallet Balance - shows how much is owned

 - Addresses - can be used to track on-chain transaction history